-- Make the seasoning: In a small bowl, add the ground flax seed, cumin powder, coarse kosher salt, onion powder, chili powder, garlic powder, dried oregano and ground black pepper.
+- Make the seasoning: In a small bowl, add the ground flax seed, ground cumin, coarse kosher salt, onion powder, chili powder, garlic powder, dried oregano and ground black pepper.
 Mix together and set aside.

 - Mash it up: In a large bowl, add the black beans and cooked sweet potatoes.
 Mash until the consistency is only slightly chunky.
 Some beans will be completely mashed and others will not.
 This will help create a nice texture.

 - Mix it all together: Add the cooked quinoa and combined spices.
 Mix it all together until all the ingredients are evenly distributed. hands and form into 8 burger patties, about 1/3 cup of mixture each.